-Children and Families Triage Tool Universal Help Extra Help Targeted Help Statutory/Specialist Help Improved Family Relationships Adult requiring parenting advice.
-Some adult conflict not adversely affecting family life or functioning.
+Relationships Some adult conflict not adversely affecting family life or functioning.
 One or both parents report lack of open and honest communication, with difficulties minimised, not recognised, or addressed.
-Some unwanted child behaviours not adversely affecting family life or functioning.
-Family require access to universal community services to improve positive parenting and interactions through the parenting journey, family information service, schools etc. Child and/or non-abusive adult are experiencing impact of historic abuse and are accessing support to recover.
-Adult requires targeted parent support.
+Some unwanted child/young person behaviours not adversely affecting family life or functioning.
+Family require access to universal community services to improve positive parenting and interactions through the parenting journey, family information service, schools etc. Child/young person and/or non-abusive adult are experiencing impact of historic abuse and are accessing support to recover.
 Adult conflict is increasing in frequency, adult is starting to recognise the need for extra parenting support.
-No coercive control present.
+There is no imbalance of power and no evidence of coercive control.
 Parent relationship is at risk of breakdown.
 Inter-parental conflict is persistent and unresolved.
-Child is impacted by persistent unresolved conflict between adults.
+Child/young person is impacted by persistent unresolved conflict between adults.
 Identified young carer requiring low level additional support.
-Child's behaviour is deteriorated, parents seeking additional support and strategies.
-Inconsistent parenting having a negative impact on a child.
-Parental conflict is frequent, parents needs help to recognise the impact of the conflict on the child.
-Coercive control not present.
+Child/young person's behaviour has deteriorated, parents seeking additional support and strategies. on a child/young person.
+Parental conflict is frequent, parents need help to recognise the impact of the conflict on the child/young person.
+There is no imbalance of power and no evidence of coercive control.
 Unsupported young carer requiring assessment and relevant support to be put into place to prevent neglect.
-Child's behaviour is having a detrimental impact on family life and functioning.
-Child is demonstrating violent and abusive behaviour to adults or siblings in the home.
-Parents are not engaging with professionals around healthy relationships.
-Parenting is not responsive to childrens needs, signs of abuse identified, child at risk of significant harm.
-Harmful levels of parental conflict, frequent intense and poorly resolved, child at risk of significant harm.
+Child/young person's behaviour is having a detrimental impact on family life and functioning.
+Child/young person is demonstrating violent and abusive behaviour to adults or siblings in the home.
+Parents are not engaging with professionals around healthy relationships. signs of abuse identified, child/young person at risk of significant harm.
+Harmful levels of parental conflict, frequent intense and poorly resolved, child/young person at risk of significant harm.
 Unsupported young carer, needs not met, not meeting developmental milestones, at risk of significant harm.
-Child is demonstrating violent and abusive behaviour to adults or siblings in the home.
+Child/young person is demonstrating violent and abusive behaviour to adults or siblings in the home.
 Adults unable to protect and keep family members safe.
 Children safe from abuse and exploitation Presenting some vulnerability factors in the contextual safeguarding screening tool but appear to relate to 'normal teenage' behaviour.
-Child &amp; family require low level monitoring, targeted personal, social, health and economic (PSHE) work that supports children to keep themselves safe and awareness raising of local contextual safeguarding issues with children and families.
-Additional vulnerability factors present (Special Educational Needs and Disabilities (SEND), Adverse Childhood Experiences (ACE'S), Social, Emotional and Mental Health (SEMH) etc) suggest the child is at increased risk of being groomed or exploited additional help required to support the CYP and family to recognise the dangers, keep themselves safe and identify safety networks to seek help and support within and outside of school.
+Child/young person and family require low level monitoring, targeted personal, social, health and economic (PSHE) work that supports children to keep themselves safe and awareness raising of local contextual safeguarding issues with children and families.
+Additional vulnerability factors present (Special Educational Needs and Disabilities (SEND), Adverse Childhood Experiences (ACE'S), Social, Emotional and Mental Health (SEMH) etc) suggest the child/young person is at increased risk of being groomed or exploited additional help required to support the CYP and family to recognise the dangers, keep themselves safe and identify safety networks to seek help and support within and outside of school.
 Presenting numerous vulnerability factors from the contextual safeguarding screening tool but not at immediate risk.
-Child may have disclosed exploitation but can be supported via an early help assessment plan and reviewed within the contextual safeguarding meetings.
+Child/young person may have disclosed exploitation but can be supported via an early help assessment plan and reviewed within the contextual safeguarding meetings.
 Some protective factors present.
 Requires professional intervention, assessment, awareness, and prevention work.
-Child is presenting high number of vulnerability factors, is known to have been exploited and/or groomed.
+Child/young person is presenting high number of vulnerability factors, is known to have been exploited and/or groomed.
 Regularly goes missing and concerns in relation to drugs/alcohol and inappropriate adult associates.
-Child has disclosed exploitation.
+Child/young person has disclosed exploitation.
 Requires statutory intervention to protect.
-A strategy meeting should take place Child is victim or at risk of trafficking.
-Child is pregnant/teenage parent under the age of 13.
+A strategy meeting should take place.
+Child/young person is victim or at risk of trafficking.
+Child/young person is pregnant/teenage parent under the age of 13.
+OFFICIAL Cheshire East OFFICIAL TOGETHER for Children and Young People